 Option Bytes Comment DEBUG 4068 Enable some debugging verbs for game development.
 These include 'scope', 'random', 'pronouns', 'tree', 'purloin', 'gonear', 'routines', 'actions' and 'timers'/'daemons'.
 CUSTOM_PLAYER OBJECT - Set it to an object ID and that object will be used as the player object, and the default player object (selfobj) won't be created.
 NO_SCORE -310 Don't include any code for keeping track of score.
 The value of the constant is shown as the score on the statusline in z3.
-OPTIONAL_SL_NO_SCO R ₽ 0 Don't show score on the statusline in z5+ games.
+OPTIONAL_SL_NO SCORE -40 Don't show score on the statusline in z5+ games.
 Defining NO_SCORE will define OPTIONAL_SL_NO_SCORE automatically.
-OPTIONAL_SL_NO_MOV /E \$ 6 Don't show moves on the statusline in z5+ games.
-OPTIONAL_ALLOW WRITTEN_NUMBERS 300 Enable parsing of "one", "two" etc as numbers.
+OPTIONAL_SL_NO MOVES -36 Don't show moves on the statusline in z5+ games.
+OPTIONAL_ALLOW WRITTEN_NUMBERS 274 Enable parsing of 'one', 'two' etc as numbers.
+OPTIONAL LANGUAGE_NUMBER 376 Add the routine LanguageNumber(n) to print a number with words, taking DIALECT_US into account.
+Can be used with OPTIONAL_LIST_TOGETHER.
+See list_together and LanguageNumber for some notes on this.
 OPTIONAL EXTENDED METAVERBS 940 Add a set of less important, but nice to have, meta verbs to the grammar.
 OPTIONAL EXTENDED VERBSET 2152 Add a set of less important, but nice to have, verbs to the grammar.

+Option Bytes Comment OPTIONAL_FLEXIBLE INVENTORY 68 Allow the player to type "inventory tall/wide" to switch inventory mode.
 OPTIONAL_FULL DIRECTIONS 112 Include directions NW, SW, NE and SE.
-Including them also makes the parsing process slightly slower in z3 mode

-Option Bytes Comment OPTIONAL_FULL SCORE 258 Add the fullscore verb, and optional support for tasks as described in DM4.
+Including them also makes the parsing process slightly slower in z3 mode.
+OPTIONAL_FULL SCORE 258 Add the fullscore verb, and optional support for tasks as described in DM4.
 Size grows by another 78 bytes if OPTIONAL_SCORED is defined.
 OPTIONAL_GUESS MISSING_NOUN 290 Add code to guess missing parts of an incomplete input, such as a door when typing only 'open', and accepting the input with a "(assuming the wooden door)" message.
+OPTIONAL_LIST TOGETHER 608 Support the list_together property for grouping similar objects in lists.
+See list_together and LanguageNumber for some notes on usage.
 OPTIONAL_MANUAL REACTIVE -44 Leave it to the author to set the reactive attribute, for faster game start.
 See The reactive attribute for instructions on how to use it.
 OPTIONAL_MANUAL SCOPE 12 Let the game code say when scope needs to be updated, for better performance.
 See Manual Scope for instructions on how to use it.
 OPTIONAL_NO DARKNESS -360 Skip support for light and darkness - there is always light everywhere.
 Unlike the other optionals, this one makes the game smaller.
+Also, it stops the library from defining the light attribute.

-OPTIONAL_ORDERED TIMERS 104 Lets you assign an order number (property timer_order, default = 100) to each timer or daemon, defining the order of execution - low numbers execute early.
-OPTIONAL_PRINT SCENERY_CONTENTS 80 Have Look show what is in/on containers and supporters which have the scenery attribute.
+Option Bytes Comment OPTIONAL_ORDERED TIMERS 104 Lets you assign an order number (property timer_order, default = 100) to each timer or daemon, defining the order of execution - low numbers execute early.
+OPTIONAL_PRINT SCENERY_CONTENTS 80 Have 'look' show what is in/on containers and supporters which have the scenery attribute.
 OPTIONAL_PROVIDE UNDO 212 Add undo functionality (z5 and z8 only).

-Option Bytes Comment OPTIONAL_REACTIVE PARSE_NAME 8 Let objects which provide parse_name have the reactive attribute.
+OPTIONAL_REACTIVE PARSE_NAME 8 Let objects which provide parse_name have the reactive attribute.
 See The reactive attribute for instructions on how to use it.
 OPTIONAL_SCORED 28 Add support for the scored attribute as described in DM4.
 OPTIONAL_SIMPLE DOORS 86 Allow for a simpler way of defining doors.
 This also ends up saving space if you have more than three doors that use this mechanism.
 See Doors for instructions on how to use it.
-OPTIONAL_SHIP DIRECTIONS 92 Add fore, aft, port and starboard as directions.
+OPTIONAL_SHIP DIRECTIONS 92 Add 'fore', 'aft', 'port' and 'starboard' as directions.
 See Ship Directions for instructions on how to use it.